Visit us at it-sa 2024!

 Compliance-compliant processing to the highest standards

 Myra's services offer the highest level of security.
 Our customers' SSL/TLS certificates are stored in a secure area of our infrastructure.
 Downloading or viewing existing SSL/TLS certificates from the Myra platform is explicitly not possible.
 Decoding only takes place to verify the packets.
 All communication on our network to the outside world, to the user and to your Origin server, is fully encrypted.
-SSL/TLS termination takes place at Myra exclusively in Germany – legally compliant with GDPR.
+At Myra, SSL/TLS termination takes place exclusively in Germany on customer request – legally compliant with GDPR.